cjturesko/SpamScan/README.md

 :heavy_check_mark: Check sender IP address to see if bad.

-Scan for URLs in the emails.
+:heavy_check_mark: Scan for URLs in the emails.

-   - Allow the user to decide which URLs are tested, to avoid unnessecary API calls/information leaks.
+   :heavy_check_mark:  Allow the user to decide which URLs are tested, to avoid unnessecary API calls/information leaks.